Top 3 Binoculars Under £200 For 2017 – 2018

 Kowa BD Series DCF Review – Our Number 1

 Despite being a compact model, the Kowa BD Binoculars do not skimp on performance or quality.
-Here’s a look at its most unique features (lowest price):
+Here’s a look at its most unique features (CHECK PRICE!):

 - The 25mm lens diameter is great for a variety of light conditions, allowing a clear picture even when the sun isn’t shining through.

 - Likewise, the 8 levels of magnification ensures plenty of detail from quite a long distance.

 - However, this device can also deliver close viewing distances, with ranges as short as 1.8 metres.

 - The lenses are supported by a large focus wheel, allowing for easy adjusting while viewing.